 - Purchase meets the requirements of university policy, state and federal codes, and funding sources

-Process for Requesting Employee Reimbursement for Unauthorized Purchase
+Payment Process for Unauthorized Purchase

 Unauthorized Purchase Reimbursement Request Can Be Disapproved

-Confirming orders issued to suppliers or reimbursements made to an employee for an unauthorized purchase can be disapproved for multiple reasons, including, but not limited to:
+A payment for an unauthorized purchase can be disapproved for multiple reasons, including, but not limited to:

 - Use of an inappropriate supplier.

-- Purchase not appropriate for university use.
+- Purchase not appropriate for university use (does not support teaching, research, public service, or patient care).

 Purchases that are not appropriate or necessary for official university business (e.g, personal items) will NOT be reimbursed.